cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-checkra1n.md

 {% include toc title="Table of Contents" %}

-Currently, checkra1n is only compatible with MacOS, and will not work in a VM.
-Windows and Linux support is coming soon.
-{: .notice--info}

 If you have a newer device, such as an iPhone XS, you will not be able to use checkra1n.
 Check the [Device Selection](device-selection) page to check if your device is compatible.
 {: .notice--primary}

-checkra1n is currently only available on MacOS.
+checkra1n is currently only compatible with MacOS.
 You are currently not running a MacOS device and checkra1n will not work on your system.
 {: .notice--danger #hide_os}

 <script src="{{ '/assets/js/hide_if_mac_os.js' | absolute_url }}"></script>

 checkra1n is capable of jailbreaking nearly every iOS device on firmwares 12.3 and above.
+It's currently only compatible with MacOS but a Windows release is coming soon.

 Note that the checkra1n jailbreak is not “persistent” (meaning it does not remain installed after a reboot).
 You will need to re-run the exploit after every reboot.
 You will be instructed on how to do this.

-In the future, checkra1n will support all devices released before iOS 12.
-Currently, however, the following devices aren't supported:

-  - iPad 5
-  - iPad Air 2
-  - iPad Pro (1st Gen)

 Support for the following devices is experimental, and may require more attempts than usual: